johnlindquist/broken-johnlindquist.com/content/blog/simplifying-mergemap-in-rxjs.md

 }
 ```

-You'll notice there's one more thing trapped inside our function; the callback!
+You'll notice there's one more thing trapped inside our function: the callback!
 We definitely want to be able to customize the callback, so let's pull that out
 too: